The Start Here, Go Places.® NAF Academy of Finance Bank On It® Tournament (“Competition”)

 There will be School Tournament Rounds and Final Tournament Rounds.
 In the School Tournament, 16 invited teachers from NAF Academies of Finance will conduct classroom tournaments amongst their students until a single school champion is determined.
 In the Final Tournament Rounds, the 16 school champions will be automatically assigned into match-ups for the first round of the tournament.
 Email notifications are sent from the Bank On It game to students to alert them of their assigned matches.
 All assigned matches in the first round of the Finals Tournament must be played online from students’ respective schools within the Bank On It game between the dates detailed in Section 5 below.
 The Bank On It game will automatically progress winning students through the bracket and into additional match-ups as they win.

 The eight (8) students that move on to the second round of the Final Tournament will also play their assigned match-up virtually from their respective schools between the dates detailed in Section 5 below.
-The Final Four students that move on to the third round of the Final Tournament will play their assigned match-up at the NAF Next Conference in Orlando, Florida on Monday, July 18, 2016.
-The last two students competing for the title of Tournament Champion will also play their assigned match-up at the NAF Next Conference in Orlando, Florida on Monday, July 18, 2016.
+The Final Four students that move on to the third round of the Final Tournament will play their assigned match-up at the NAF Next conference in Dallas, Texas on Tuesday, July 11, 2017.
+The last two students competing for the title of Tournament Champion will also play their assigned match-up at the NAF Next conference in Dallas, Texas on Tuesday, July 11, 2017.
 Note: All expenses associated with attending the conference are solely the responsibility of the students who participate in the Competition.
-The AICPA (“Sponsor”) will NOT provide any funds for travel or other expenses to any participant in connection with the Competition.
+The AICPA (“Sponsor”) will NOT provide any funds for travel or other expenses to any participant in connection with the Competition or for any other individuals who attend the conference.
+Participants and others who attend the NAF Next conference are responsible for making their own travel and lodging arrangements.

 The overall objectives for the Competition are to help the Sponsor generate excitement and awareness in NAF Academies of Finance about the Certified Public Accountant (CPA) profession and the American Institute of CPAs (AICPA).
 Additionally, this tournament will begin fostering educator advocates for the AICPA brands and our resources.